au79755/au79755.github.io/_pages/about.md

   - /about.html
 ---

-I'm the co-founder and CTO at *The Common AI, Inc.*, where I build AI systems to solve hard problems, turning deep tech into real-world products.
-[Check us out](https://www.thecommonai.com/).
+I'm the co-founder and CTO at *The Common AI, Inc.*, where my focus is on execution: turning novel AI concepts into robust, scalable products that create tangible value.
+[Explore our platform](https://www.thecommonai.com/).

-My background is a mix of deep tech and practical software engineering.
-On the **AI/ML** side, I've worked on everything from R&D in **generative AI** and **multimodal data fusion** to analyzing model bias.
-On the software side, I'm a full-stack developer who's modernized enterprise systems, designed scalable web architectures, and built complex data integration pipelines.
+I bring a full-spectrum technical background to the table.
+As a leader, I guide our strategy in **generative AI** and **multimodal R&D**.
+As a hands-on engineer, I ensure we build with discipline, architecting the complex data pipelines and resilient cloud infrastructure necessary to ship innovative technology that works.

+{% include map.html %}